Arvanitakis family

-The Arvanitakis family (Αρβανιτάκης) or Arvanitachi is Cretan family also found in the Ionian Islands and elsewhere in Greece.
+The Arvanitakis family (Αρβανιτάκης; Arvanitachi) is a Cretan family also found in the Ionian Islands and elsewhere in Greece.
 The family are particularly famous for the many generations of iconographer-priests which they produced.
 Other members of the family were soldiers, statesmen, merchants, doctors and lawyers.

 Origin

 The name 'Arvanitakis' (or 'Arvanitachi' in Venetian) is a nickname meaning 'little Arvanite', which dates from the days of Venetian service and was adopted in Crete in the 15th century.
-The first member of the family to adopt the surname was Giannaris Drakos-Arvanitakis, a mercenary stradioti captain in the Republic of Venice.
-He was granted land in Vleroma in Crete in return for his military service and entered the Venetian nobility known by his nickname 'Arvanitakis', which gradually became Italianizied as 'Arvanitachi'.
+The first members of the family were mercenary stradioti for the Republic of Venice.
+They were granted land in Vleroma in Crete in return for their military service and entered the Venetian nobility.

 The family fought for the Republic of Venice throughout all of the Ottoman-Venetian wars until the Ottoman capture of Crete in 1669.
 Some members of the family remained on Crete where they were known as being fierce warlords (captains).
 Other members of the family moved elsewhere to continue their service to the Venetian Republic.
 In 1671 the first Arvanitakis arrived in Zakinthos, with other members of the family settling in Paxos and Corfu, all of which were Venetian territories.
 The family were entered into the Libro d'Oro of Paxos in the 17th century.
 They were entered into the Libro d'Oro of Corfu in 1803.
 They were entered into the Libro d'Oro of Zakinthos on 25 September 1785.
-The Kefalonia branch, descended from Captain Spiridon Arvanitakis, had their noble status confirmed by the British on 10 February 1841.
+The Kefalonia branch had their noble status confirmed by the British on 10 February 1841.
 During the Venetian and British eras the family were educated at Italian universities such as Padua and Pisa and so were culturally more Italian than Greek until the reunification of the Ionian Islands with the Kingdom of Greece in 1862.

 The coat of arms of the family used since at least the 17th century are Party per fess argent and azure, two bends counterchanged, with the coronet of a Venetian Patrician.

-Modern History
+Zantiot branch

 In 1904, Ludwig Salvator writes how the Arvanitakis family were among the 16 most important families on the island of Zakinthos.
 The Arvanitakis family had vineyards in Agrilia in Zakinthos and were one of the largest wine producers on the island in the late 19th century.
 The family also produced their own variety of snuff.